-2019 \$ 11,847
+2020 \$ 7,670

-2020 7,965
+2021 4,429

-2021 4,722
+2022 4,404

-2022 4,697
+2023 1,111

-2023 1,404
+2024 13

-2024 and thereafter 2,404
+2025 and thereafter 194

-\$ 33,039
+\$ 17,821

-At December 31, 2018, non-amortizing intangibles primarily consist of indefinite-lived tradenames, flavors and formulas.
+At December 31, 2019, non-amortizing intangibles primarily consist of indefinite-lived tradenames, flavors and formulas.

-9. DISTRIBUTION AGREEMENTS
+10. DISTRIBUTION AGREEMENTS

 In accordance with FASB ASC No. 420 "Exit or Disposal Cost Obligations", the Company expenses distributor termination costs in the period in which the written notification of termination occurs.
-As a result, the Company incurred termination costs of \$26.6 million, \$35.4 million and \$79.8 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-Such termination costs have been expensed in full and are included in operating expenses for the years ended December 31, 2018, 2017 and 2016, respectively.
+As a result, the Company incurred termination costs of \$11.3 million, \$26.6 million and \$35.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+Such termination costs have been expensed in full and are included in operating expenses for the years ended December 31, 2019, 2018 and 2017.

 In the normal course of business, amounts received pursuant to new and/or amended distribution agreements entered into with certain distributors, relating to the costs associated with terminating agreements with the Company's prior distributors, are accounted for as deferred revenue and are recognized as revenue ratably over the anticipated life of the respective distribution agreement, generally 20 years.
-Revenue recognized was \$21.9 million, \$22.3 million and \$26.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Revenue recognized was \$25.0 million, \$21.9 million and \$22.3 million for the years ended December 31, 2019, 2018 and 2017, respectively.

-10. DEBT
+11. DEBT

 The Company entered into a credit facility with Comerica Bank ("Comerica") consisting of a revolving line of credit, which was amended in June 2017, under which the Company may borrow up to \$10.0 million of non-collateralized debt.
 The revolving line of credit is effective through June 1, 2020.
-Interest on borrowings under the line of credit is based on Comerica's base (prime) rate minus 1% to 1.5%, or London Interbank Offered Rates plus an additional percentage of 1.25% to 1.75%, depending upon certain financial ratios maintained by the Company.
-The Company had no outstanding borrowings on this line of credit at December 31, 2018.
+Interest on borrowings under the line of credit is based on Comerica's base (prime) rate minus 1.00% to 1.50%, or London Interbank Offered Rates plus an additional percentage of 1.25% to 1.75%, depending upon certain financial ratios maintained by the Company.
+The Company had no outstanding borrowings on this line of credit at December 31, 2019.
 Under this revolving line of credit, the Company may also issue standby Letters of Credit with an aggregate amount of up to \$4.0 million.
 The fee on the standby Letters of Credit ranges from 1.00% to 1.50% depending upon certain financial ratios maintained by the Company.
-The Company had no outstanding standby Letters of Credit at December 31, 2018.
+The Company had no outstanding standby Letters of Credit at December 31, 2019.

 In December 2016, the Company entered into a credit facility with HSBC Bank (China) Company Limited, Shanghai Branch consisting of a non-collateralized working capital line of credit.
 In February 2018, the working capital line limit was increased to \$15.0 million.
-At December 31, 2018, the interest rate on borrowings under the line of credit was 5.5%.
-As of December 31, 2018, the Company had \$11.7 million outstanding on this line of credit, including interest, which is included in accounts payable in the consolidated balance sheet.
+At December 31, 2019, the interest rate on borrowings under the line of credit was 5.5%.
+As of December 31, 2019, the Company had no amounts outstanding on this line of credit.